 sugar

-Separate the cloves, leave the skins on and pack into a small jar.
-Don’t put in bruised ones.
+You can leave the skins on (remove if you like, I’m a lazy cook).
+Pack the cloves into a small jar.
+Don’t include bruised ones.

-Fill with the vinegar and measure as you go.
+Fill the jar with the vinegar and measure as you go.
 For each cup of vinegar add ½ teaspoon of sugar.
 When the jar is full, tighten the lid and refrigerate for at least month before use.
 You don’t have to put it in the fridge!
 But I do.
-Slice and peel or mince it as needed.
+Slice and peel or mince as needed.
 If it’s left for longer the skins will dissolve.
-It will taste vinegary and is crunchy yet keeps the overall garlic flavour.
+It will taste vinegary, is crunchy, and keeps the overall garlic flavour.

 2. Garlic Honey

 Pack peeled cloves into a jar and cover with honey.
+Or slice like in the photo above.
 The honey will become liquid and preserve the garlic.
 It has a strong pong!
-This is okay if you don’t mind a touch of sweetness and the honey becomes extra medicinal, but it’s not so good for chopping etc. The first time I did this I was very unsure about the liquidly nature of it.
-But it’s good for salad dressings or when I want to add a whole clove to a tomato Sugo etc where an extra hint of sweetness is okay.
+This is okay if you don’t mind a touch of sweetness and the honey becomes extra medicinal, but it’s not so good for chopping etc. The first time I did this I was very unsure about the liquid nature of the honey.
+Some friends absolutely swear by this annual kitchen hack as their go-to winter tonic.
+(A little sip when feeling poorly)

 3. Crushed Frozen Garlic